thoufeelx/USB-forensic_Recovery/README.md

 ![](assets/successfull.png)

+---

 📜 License
-MIT License — free to use, modify, and distribute.
+ License — free to use, modify, and distribute.

+---

 ## 👨‍💻 Author